Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems

-A second category of smoothers enforces the system dynamics in full: the system is parameterized solely by initial and boundary conditions, for instance, and a high-fidelity solver is used to propagate it forward in time.
-The loss function, which compares predicted and experimental observations, is differentiated with respect to the unknown conditions.
+A second category of smoothers enforces the discretized system dynamics: the system is parameterized solely by initial and boundary conditions, for instance, and a high-fidelity solver is used to propagate the state forward in time.
+The loss functional, which compares predicted and experimental observations, is differentiated with respect to the unknown conditions.
 These conditions are then tuned to minimize the loss via gradient-based optimization.
-One way to compute these gradients is adjoint--variational DA \cite{Le1986, Wang2019}, often referred to as ``4DVar'' for unsteady systems in three spatial dimensions.
+One way to compute these gradients is by solving adjoint equations; adjoint--variational DA \cite{Le1986, Wang2019} is often referred to as ``4DVar'' for unsteady systems in three spatial dimensions.
 4DVar solves an adjoint equation that propagates measurement residuals backward in time to yield the gradient.
 An alternative is ensemble--variational DA, which avoids adjoint equations by estimating gradients statistically from an ensemble of forward model realizations \cite{Liu2008}.
-For high-dimensional chaotic systems, adjoint--variational DA has been shown to be accurate and efficient \cite{Mons2016, Zaki2025b}, since it provides exact gradients and its computational cost does not scale with the dimension of the control vector---in this case, initial and boundary conditions---which becomes very large in 4DVar state estimation problems.
+For high-dimensional chaotic systems, variational DA has been shown to be accurate and efficient \cite{Mons2016, Zaki2025b}, since it provides exact gradients and its computational cost does not scale with the dimension of the control vector---in this case, initial and boundary conditions---which becomes very large in 4DVar state estimation problems.

-Our goal in this work is to assess fundamental limits of observability, so we seek to minimize solver-induced biases and avoid data--physics trade-offs, where possible.
-Since adjoint state estimation can enforce the governing equations exactly, it provides a natural framework to probe observability limits.
+Our goal in this work is to assess the fundamental limits of observability, so we seek to minimize solver-induced biases and avoid data--physics trade-offs, where possible.
+Since variational state estimation can enforce the governing equations exactly, it provides a natural framework to probe observability limits.